 Can I Use Cauliflower Rice Instead of White Rice?

-Unfortunately, you can’t swap cauliflower rice for white rice in this recipe.
-Cauliflower rice releases liquid while cooking, which would turn your dish into a stuffed bell pepper soup.
-If you still want to use it, skip the broth, but it might lack some of the flavor.
+You can’t swap cauliflower rice for white rice here—it releases liquid and can turn the dish soupy.
+If you still want to try it, skip the broth, though I find it may lose some flavor.